Private Services

 - Control over underlying environment - Private service can run any Docker image or image built using your own Dockerfile.

-- Price for workloads with predictable load - Compared to functions, private services are cheaper if your workload has a predictable load.
+- Price for compute resources with predictable load - Compared to functions, private services are cheaper if your compute resource has a predictable load.

 - Load-balanced and auto-scalable - Private services can automatically horizontally scale based on the CPU and Memory utilization.